-We’ve all been there before.
-You stare into the bowl as the water is rising and rising.
-It’s getting so close to the brim that your heart stops and your palms begin to sweat.
+Toilet Clog, We have all been there before.
+You stare into the bowl as the water is rising and rises.
+It’s getting so close to the brim that your heart stops, and your palms begin to sweat.

 Will it stop or is it too late?